-Workstations are often targeted by an adversary using malicious webpages, emails with malicious attachments and removable media with malicious content in an attempt to extract sensitive information.
-Hardening the operating environments of workstations is an important part of reducing this risk.
+Workstations are often targeted by adversaries using malicious web pages, malicious email attachments and removable media with malicious content in an attempt to extract sensitive information.
+Hardening applications on workstations is an important part of reducing this risk.

 This document is intended for information technology and information security professionals within organisations looking to undertake risk assessments or vulnerability assessments as well as those wishing to develop a hardened standard operating environment for workstations.

 The Group Policy Administrative Templates for Microsoft Office 2013 referenced in this document can be obtained from Microsoft's TechNet.
 Once downloaded, the ADMX and associated ADML files can be placed in